radish-es/casebook-property/content/problems/review04.md

 - What is the test for adverse possession?

-- What the court's criterion of "inconsistent use" in *Keefer v Arillota* and how does this alter the likelihood of adverse possession succeeding in their claims?
+- What the court's criterion of "inconsistent use" in *Keefer v Arillota* and how does this alter the likelihood of adverse possessors succeeding in their claims?

 - Should municipalities be immune from adverse possession claims?
 Are they?